AnnoLLM: Making Large Language Models to Be Better Crowdsourced Annotators: Experiment on Data Annotation

 \subsection{More Analysis and Discussion}

-\paragraph{Consistency Analysis of Generated Explanations.} In the ablation study, we found that the performance of AnnoLLM is highly dependent on the generated explanations.
-This leads to a natural inquiry: Are the explanations produced by the LLM consistent enough for the same demonstrated sample?
-To answer this question, we generate five explanations for each demonstrated sample, and obtain five different few-shot CoT prompts.
-The results obtained using different few-shot CoT prompts are presented in Figure \ref{fig.consistency_stability} (a).
-It can be observed that different few-shot CoT prompts achieve similar performance in the QK, WiC, and BoolQ tasks.
-This indicates that the quality of the explanations generated by the LLM is sufficiently consistent.
+\paragraph{Consistency Analysis of Generated Explanations.} In the ablation study, we found that the performance of AnnoLLM relies heavily on the generated explanations.
+This leads to a natural inquiry: \textit{Are the explanations produced by ChatGPT consistent enough for the same demonstrated sample?} To answer this, we generate five explanations for each sample, and obtain five different few-shot CoT prompts.
+As shown in Figure \ref{fig.consistency_stability} (a), these different few-shot CoT prompts yield similar performance in the QK, WiC, and BoolQ tasks.
+This indicates that the quality of the explanations generated by ChatGPT is sufficiently consistent.

-\paragraph{Stability Analysis of Generated Explanations.} From Figure \ref{fig.consistency_stability} (a), we can see that AnnoLLM with few-shot CoT prompts significantly outperforms its counterpart with the few-shot setting, with a high margin of 5 percentage points on the QK and WiC datasets in most cases.
-However, the improvement is quite modest on BoolQ, where it is mostly less than 0.5.
-This does not mean that AnnoLLM with few-shot CoT prompts has no effect on the BoolQ task.

-To further analyze this, we make slight modifications to the existing prompts for BoolQ to obtain three corresponding few-shot CoT and few-shot prompts (Please refer to Appendix \ref{sec.appendix.e} for the few-shot and few-shot CoT prompts).
-The experimental results in Figure \ref{fig.consistency_stability} show that the few-shot method is very sensitive to the templates, since even with slight modifications to the templates, the experimental performances will drop from around 89 to below 80 points.
-In comparison, AnnoLLM with few-shot CoT prompts suffer less performance loss, and we found that in these cases, AnnoLLM with few-shot CoT prompts outperforms its counterpart with few-shot templates by around 4 points.
-Therefore, we conclude that few-shot settings are more picky about templates, but few-shot CoT exhibits better stability across different templates.
+\paragraph{Stability Analysis of Generated Explanations.} Figure \ref{fig.consistency_stability} (a) shows that AnnoLLM with few-shot CoT prompts significantly outperforms its counterpart with few-shot settings on QK and WiC.
+However, the improvement is quite modest on BoolQ, where it is generally less than 0.5.
+This does not mean that AnnoLLM with few-shot CoT prompts has no effect on BoolQ.
+To further analyze this, we make slight modifications to the existing prompts for BoolQ to obtain three few-shot CoT and few-shot prompts (refer to Appendix \ref{sec.appendix.e} for details).
+Figure \ref{fig.consistency_stability} (b) shows that the few-shot method is highly sensitive to templates.
+Even with slight modifications to templates, the experimental performances drop from around 89 to below 80 points.
+In comparison, AnnoLLM with few-shot CoT prompts suffers less performance loss, which outperforms its counterpart with few-shot templates by around 4 points.
+To summarize, the few-shot setting is more picky about templates, whereas few-shot CoT exhibits better stability across different templates.